chihacknight/chihacknight.org/_posts/events/2021-11-16-mike-strode.md

 categories:
   - events
 links:
-title: "Open Sourcing A Not-For-Profit Organization Through Open Collective"
+title: "In-person: Open Sourcing A Not-For-Profit Organization Through Open Collective"
-description: "In this presentation, Mike Strode, a program manager with Open Collective Foundation, shares some background on the work that led to the development of the Open Collective platform and current growth of the Foundation.
+description: "This event will be in person, but you can also tune in via our usual livestream.
+Both start at 6pm CST.
+In this presentation, Mike Strode, a program manager with Open Collective Foundation, shares some background on the work that led to the development of the Open Collective platform and current growth of the Foundation.
 He will explore how a decentralized network of fiscal host organizations are advancing participatory budgeting by hosting their projects on the platform.
 Mike will offer examples of some of the 300+ initiatives currently hosted by Open Collective Foundation whose cross-sectoral work includes: mutual aid, tenant organizing, food access, timebanking, prisoner support, and open source technology."
 speakers:
  - "Mike Strode (he/him), Program Manager, Open Collective Foundation"
 image: /images/events/470-DSC_6268.jpg